Note: Updated November 2021.

 A third and common occurrence of multi-cloud, also by accident is through mergers and acquisitions.

 The reason for a multi-cloud strategy I’m hearing more and more about is the fear of vendor lock-in.
+Vendor lock-in has become such prominent concern, we’re beginning to see businesses lend more weight to the risk of its negative effects, over the cost of avoiding it.

 What is Vendor Lock-in and Why is it Perceived to be Bad?